Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 done
 ```

 It can happen that old code is executed due to the generated pycache.
-For example an old version of cuda or cudnn could be used.
+For example, an old version of cuda or cudnn could be used.
 If you believe that this is happening:

 ```bash
 pip install pyclean